-Can be used at any store.
-Unlike Ibotta, Checkout 51 can be used at any store.
-Yes, that includes your local grocery store than only has one location.
+It can be used at any store.
+Unlike Ibotta, Checkout 51 offers can be redeemed at any store.
+And yes, that includes your local grocery store than only has one location.
 While some offers are exclusive to certain stores, I don’t find that this is the majority.
 This versatility allows me to shop anywhere and still qualify for an offer, regardless of what store I’m in.
 This is a huge time saver.

 You can stack rebates with coupons, sales, and other rebates.
 Checkout 51 explicitly states you can use their apps cash back offers in tandem with coupons, sales, and even other rebates.
 This means you can stack offers, and that’s where serious savings comes in.
-I frequently get stuff for free (or near free) doing this, and it’s always a great feeling.
-Just a heads up though: you’ll want to make sure other services say the same so you don’t get into any trouble.
+I frequently get stuff for free (or nearly free) doing this, and it’s always a great feeling when that happens.
+Just a heads up though: you’ll want to make sure other services you may be stacking with allow this so you don’t get into any trouble.

 The app (and website) are easy to use.
 Many apps out there are hard to use, not intuitive, and straight up frustrating.
 Not Checkout 51.
 They’ve done a great job in making the process of finding an offer, adding it to your list, and submitting your receipt a seamless process – and I have to applaud them for that.
 It makes the process quick, saving me time.
 The process of finding offers takes me less than 5 minutes a week and uploading a receipt less than 30 seconds.
 All in all, 5 minutes and 30 seconds a week to save even a few dollars is well worth it.